openplayerjs/openplayerjs/README.md

 In addition to the list above, [HLS events](https://github.com/video-dev/hls.js/blob/master/docs/API.md#runtime-events) and [HLS error events](https://github.com/video-dev/hls.js/blob/master/docs/API.md#errors) are being supported by OpenPlayer, including all their details.
 For the error ones, they are classified as `networkError`, `mediaError`, `muxError` and `otherError`.

-## Examples
+## Code Samples

-Witness the power of this player by browser the best examples!
+Witness the power of this player by browsing our best samples!

-If you want to suggest one, please submit an issue indicating what scenarios could OpenPlayerJS help you with.
+If you want to see one added to this list, please submit an issue indicating what scenarios OpenPlayerJS could help you with.

 1. [No configuration (only DOM classes)](https://codepen.io/rafa8626/pen/WaNxNB)
 2. [Minimal configuration](https://codepen.io/rafa8626/pen/BqazxX)